ZyLyXy/FLDragAndDrop/README.md

 # F-List Drag & Drop
 FL Drag & Drop as well as a few other utilities.
 Written in a mix of Inferno + VanillaJs.

+Drag and Drop K's to Custom K's to easy create subK's.
+Right Click / Heart-Click to open an edit dialog.
+Add and remove as needed.

 Hosted at: [GreasyFork](https://greasyfork.org/en/scripts/409850-f-l-drag-drop-1-0)

 See info on how to use [GreasyFork](https://greasyfork.org/en) at their main page.